 Trump overhauling enforcement of Endangered Species Act

-The Trump administration is finalizing major changes Monday to the way it enforces the landmark Endangered Species Act, in a move that it says will reduce regulatory burdens but critics charge will drive more creatures to extinction.
+The Trump administration is finalizing major changes Monday to the way it enforces the landmark Endangered Species Act, a move it says will reduce regulatory burden but critics charge will drive more creatures to extinction.

-The administration was making public a final version of a rule overhauling the way the federal government handles protections for plants and animals at risk of extinction.
-Information about the rule was obtained by The Associated Press beforehand.
+The administration was making public a final rule overhauling the way the federal government handles protections for plants and animals at risk of extinction.
+Information about the rule and Monday’s release was obtained by The Associated Press beforehand.

 The Endangered Species Act is credited with helping save the bald eagle, California condor and scores of other animals and plants from extinction since President Richard Nixon signed it into law in 1973.